 Why Vitamins Matter for Height Growth

-- cartilage forms
+- cartilage forms at the growth plate

-- minerals harden the cartilage into bone
+- minerals harden that cartilage into solid bone

 - bones gradually lengthen

-And this process depends heavily on nutrients.
+Each stage depends heavily on available nutrients.

-And that’s exactly when nutrition matters most.
+That’s exactly when nutrition matters most.

 Vitamin D – The Bone Growth Powerhouse